drexed/lite-uxid/README.md

 ## NanoID

-NanoID are not reversible and are the second fastest ID generator but while unlikely can produce collisions.
+NanoID are irreversible and are the second fastest ID generator but while unlikely can produce collisions.

 ```ruby
 Lite::Uxid::Nanoid.encode #=> '0bmHjB5Gx8FTBqJekX6dS6XIXf'